If you cannot find the answer here, please contact Pure Support

 - How do I change the frequency of emails from Pure?

-- Select your user name on the top right-hand side and you can change your email settings there - remember to Save your changes.
+- Select your user name on the top right-hand side and you can change your E-mail settings (how often) and message settings (type of message) there - remember to Save your changes.
+See more about message settings

 - Some of my personal data is incorrect and is not editable in Pure, what should I do?